theochem/tinydft/README.rst

    reproduce the Rydberg spectral series well?
 (See https://en.wikipedia.org/wiki/Hydrogen_spectral_series#Rydberg_formula)

-2) Write a driver script ``driver.py``, which uses ``tinydft.py`` to compute the ionization potentials and electron affinities of all atoms in the periodic table.
+2) Write a driver script ``driver.py``, which uses ``tinydft.py`` as a python module to compute the ionization potentials and electron affinities of all atoms in the periodic table.
 (See how far you can get before the numerical algorithms break.)
 Implement *Madelung energy ordering rule* to set the electronic configuration.
 See https://en.wikipedia.org/wiki/Aufbau_principle#Madelung_energy_ordering_rule

-3) Add a unit test for the Poisson solver.
+3) Add a second unit test for the Poisson solver in ``test_tinydft.py``.
 The current unit test checks if the Poisson solver can correctly compute the electrostatic potential of a spherical exponential density distribution (Slater-type).
 Add a similar test for a Gaussian density distribution.
 Use the ``erf`` function from ``scipy.special`` to compute the analytic result.
+   See
-See https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.erf.html#scipy.special.erf
+   https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.erf.html#scipy.special.erf

 4) Add a correlation energy density the function ``excfunction`` and check if it